abarhoum/SitecoreCustomizedContentEditor/README.md

 </renderContentEditor>
 ```
 2) Install the sitecore package Package/TooltipHTMLField-1.zip.
-3) publish the project to the root folder of Sitecore.
+3) Publish the project to the root folder of Sitecore.
-4) navigate to HTML Tooltip and add your content you should see an icon on each field for this tooltip that will display and HTML content.
+4) Navigate to HTML Tooltip and add your rich text content, you should see an icon on each field for this tooltip that will display and HTML content.